Great film, but not for the reasons you might think

 An interesting initial concept that has now been expanded and made for a stimulating but also thoughtful experience.

-Charming, but you will not be wowed A major construction project is about to demolish several homes in a small town and thus three friends try to figure out how to spend their last night together before they will be forced to move.
+A major construction project is about to demolish several homes in a small town and thus three friends try to figure out how to spend their last night together before they will be forced to move.
 Meanwhile, a series of encrypted messages led them to ant to investigate their origin.

 The obstacles were plenty as it usual is the case when children trying to get past adult acceptance.
 These guys however, were not quitters.
 They will use all sorts of creative ways to make their last night together happen.